Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Johannesburg; private network extensions are available.
+Direct Cloud On-Ramps0 — as of September 2025Nearest hub is Johannesburg; private network extensions are available.

-Sales Tax15% VAT – as of September 2025Standard national Value Added Tax applies to services.
+Sales Tax15% VAT — as of September 2025Standard Value Added Tax applies to services.

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
-Providers such as Hivelocity and Leaseweb serve the South African market through regional data centers.
+Bare Metal: Bare metal server options are available in the market, providing dedicated compute for performance-sensitive applications.
+Providers like Hivelocity offer solutions that can be deployed in the region.

 Power Analysis